 Another really helpful tool to try to figure out how your DNA matches are related to you is to do a surname search in your Ancestry DNA match list.
 The surname search looks for people who have the surname that you enter in their family tree (not people who currently have that surname as their own).

-This feature works best if you have a relatively uncommon name.
+This feature works best if you are searching for a relatively uncommon name.
 Obviously, if you are looking for Smiths, there is a good chance that there are hundreds of people who have the Smith surname in their tree, but they are not your Smiths (some of them will be, but it will take some work to figure out which ones are and which ones aren’t!).

 I hope that this post helped orient you with your DNA results and gave you some ideas about what to look for in your own unique DNA.